 - You have seen a counselor and they suggested further more in-depth treatment.

 Is what I say confidential?

 Absolutely!
 Communication between a psychiatrist and the patient is privileged, meaning no one can demand access to your records.
 There are exceptions, of course, but they are very rare.
-I have been court ordered to testify in a child custody hearing, so if that may be in your future be sure you let me know.

 Do you prescribe medication?

-Do you prescribe Suboxone?
+Do you accept insurance?